charbz/gophers/README.md

 - `ContainsFunc(predicate)` - Test if set contains element matching predicate
 - `Count(predicate)` - Count elements matching predicate
 - `Diff(set)` - Get elements in first set but not in second
+- `Diffed(set)` - Get iterator over elements in first set but not in second
 - `Equals(set)` - Test set equality
 - `Filter(predicate)` - Filter elements based on predicate
 - `FilterNot(predicate)` - Inverse filter operation
 - `ForAll(predicate)` - Test if predicate holds for all elements
 - `Intersection(set)` - Get elements present in both sets
+- `Intersected(set)` - Get iterator over elements present in both sets
 - `IsEmpty()` - Test if set is empty
 - `Length()` - Get number of elements
 - `New(slices...)` - Create new set